YGBStudio/PowerWP4j/README.md

 - Never commit credentials (application passwords, usernames, site info).
 - If you create `appConfig.properties`, ensure it is ignored by version control.

+## License

+PowerWP4j is licensed under the Apache License, Version 2.0.

+Copyright © 2025–2026 YGBStudio

-## License & Disclaimer
+## Disclaimer

-> **Disclaimer:** This library is a third-party tool and is not affiliated with or endorsed by WordPress.org.
+This project is a third-party tool and is not affiliated with or endorsed by WordPress.org.

-> PowerWP4j is licensed under the GNU General Public License v3.0 or later.
->
-> Copyright © 2025-2026 YGBStudio
->
-> Original Author & Maintainer: Yoham Gabriel Barboza B.
->
-> SPDX-License-Identifier: GPL-3.0-or-later